volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 Nowadays it’s one of the fastest and easiest deployment solutions.

-Furthermore, it offers a free plan which we are going to use.
+Furthermore, it offers a free plan and automatically provides you with the **HTTPS**.
 It is great for hosting personal projects, hobby sites, or experiments.

 ## Requirements